JaceDX/FixxinIt-Additions-1.20.1/README.md

 Fixxinit Additions is a mod made for a 1.20.1 modpack called Fixxinit.
 This mod adds 6 different ores and ingots into the game.
 This mod adds armor, paxels, tools, and paintings.
+Fixxinit Additions was also made as an addon for multiple mods like Gregtech CeU Modern, and Thermal Expansion.